jfcloutier/karma_system/design_notes/acting.md

 1. Giving itself an intent and assigning it a priority
 2. Finding a workable plan for it to be carried out by its umwelt (with its sub-plans etc. down to effector commands)
 3. Executing it (stepwise and recursively via sub-plans, down to command-defined "movements")

-A working plan is found by a CA only when, for each of the plan's directives (goals or commands to be achieved/executed), working plans are found by the CA's umwelt to achieve each of the goals/directives, or the umwelt contains effector CAs capable of carrying out the commands.
+An executable plan is found by a CA only when, for each of the plan's directives (goals or commands to be achieved/executed), an executable plan is found in the CA's umwelt to achieve it.

 At any point in time, there may be multiple CAs attempting to achieve their own intents.
 These attempts may get in each other's way.
 Such conflicts are minimized, if not resolved, by executing plans according to precedence.
 Precedence is determined by the hierarchical level of the owner of the causal intent (higher-ups matter more) and by the priority assigned to the achievement of the intent.
 This prioritization is realized by predicting the realization of important goals before that of less important ones.